plentymarkets/terra-lint-rules/README.md

 # terra-lint-rules
-This repository provides custom TSLint rules
+A set of custom tslint rules for static code analysis of Angular/TypeScript projects.